Vibe coding in 2026: build real apps without writing code

 Is vibe coding reliable enough for revenue-generating businesses?

 Yes, with proper planning and realistic expectations.
-The 21% of Y Combinator companies with AI-generated codebases prove vibe coding can support real businesses.
-However, success requires treating it as a professional development approach — writing detailed specifications, testing thoroughly, and having backup plans for critical functionality.
+Companies in Y Combinator’s Winter 2025 cohort shipped production apps with codebases that were 91% or more AI-generated.
+However, success requires treating it as a professional development approach: writing detailed specifications, testing thoroughly, planning for security, and having backup plans for critical functionality.
 Avoid vibe coding for applications where downtime costs money or security breaches create liability.

 Ty Sutherland